 These are useful for specific objects like animals, fruit, household objects, etc, for a learner to make a connection between the characters and the object.
 I’ve seen some cleverly designed cards which even turn the character shape into a similar picture, to aid in mnemonic recognition.
 We have some lovely Oracle Bone cards from My Story Treeasuy which do something similar too, and I’ve seen some from Chineasy too.

-Another reason I like picture cards is when the pictures are culturally specific, it’s a nice way to explore Chinese cuisine or festivals etc with a child too.
+One aspect with picture cards that I really like is when the pictures are culturally specific, since it’s a nice way to explore Chinese cuisine or festivals etc with a child too.
 For Chinese language though, this type of flash card vocabulary learning is largely limited to younger kids and beginners.

 2. Chinese Character-only flash cards